 This year we designed a new flexible and powerful 4-wheel omnidirectional robot which is shown in figure 1.
-The design major features are smaller dimensions, less shaking and less weight.
-Motors are changed to MAXON EC 200watt brushless motors with Maxon-Epos70/10 controller for increasing speed.
+The design major features are smaller dimensions, less shaking.
+Motors are MAXON EC 200watt brushless motors for increasing the speed.
 The four-wheel drive robot can move at any direction and at any moment.
-The new omnidirectional platform shows more efficiency despite simplicity.
+The new omnidirectional wheels and platform shows more efficiency despite simplicity.
+Also a modified version of our last year kicker was redesigned a new multi power kicker for efficient cheap kicks and pass.

-Main processor is Lenovo X200 notebook PC and electronic equipments are developed ATCan128 Controller with high speed can bus, BASLER-311FC camera with IEEE1394 IIDC communication protocol, for this year competition a new uEye UI-2210-C front camera was added for the goalie.
-Other electronic devices like Li-Polymer Batteries, Proximity and Infra Sensors are the same as last year [1].
-This year a new multi power kicker designed for efficient cheap kicks and high kicks.
+Main processor is Lenovo X200 notebook PC and electronic equipments are developed ARM Cortex M3[®] -LPC1768 microcontrollers with high speed CAN-bus, each robot was equipped with two UI-2210-C cameras with USB communication protocol one in front and one on the top.
+Other electronic devices like Li-Polymer Batteries, Infra Sensors are the same as last year [1].